Welcome to this week’s Postcard From – the feature where I chat to some lucky explorer about their recent travels.

 Do you have any tips or advice for anyone headed to this part of Peru?

 Give yourselves longer than we did to explore the deeper parts of the Amazon.
 We only had three days and given that travel takes up half a day that was cut even shorter!

-Also don’t take it as given that the mosquito repellent with high deet in will actually work.
-Whilst it worked great for my boyfriend it seemed to result in me getting more bitten that usual.
+Also, don’t take it as given that the mosquito repellent with high Deet will actually work.
+Whilst it worked great for my boyfriend it seemed to result in me getting more bites than usual.
 I found citronella scented sprays worked best for me!

 And finally, my new favourite question, can you recommend us a good book to read from your trip?

 Whilst not to do with Peru or the Amazon I did read Marching Powder by Rusty Young whilst travelling South America.
 I highly recommend this book to anyone, especially those of you visiting Bolivia.
 It tells the story of a British prisoner in Bolivia’s unusual prison.
 Why unusual?
 Because inmates have to buy their sell and buy food, items to live off.

 NB – all images are owned by Hannah